ForomePlatform/anfisa/doc/dev/glossary.rst

     Zone
         In :term:`workspace` the user can use zone selection as an additional mechanism of filtration.

+    Primary dataset
+        Dataset that was loaded in :term:`vault` directly.
+Usually it is :term:`XL-dataset` with wide variety of variants.

     Secondary workspace
         The user can create :term:`workspace` datasets as result of :term:`filtration` process.
 The typical scenario in the system is as follows.
-The user starts with :term:`XL-dataset` with wide variety of variants, then comparatively small subset of variant is selected and put into secondary workspace, and then this subset is ready for careful detailed manual study
+The user starts with :term:`primary dataset`, selects comparatively small subset of variants and put into secondary workspace, and then this subset is ready for careful detailed manual study.
+The user can repeat selection procedure more than one time.

     Root dataset
         For :term:`secondary workspace` it is original dataset that was loaded in :term:`vault` directly